 Source: Map by John G. Bartholomew, An Atlas of Economic Geography (1914), London: Oxford University Press.

 The above map provides isochronic distances from London classified in the number of travel days.
 These distances are reflective of existing services and inland transport infrastructures.
 For instance, the Suez Canal provided improved accessibility to South Asia, while the effects of the Panama Canal (completed the same year) were not yet apparent.
-Continental differences are notable as North America, with its extensive rail network, is well connected, a spatial reach unavailable in South America and Africa.
-Also apparent is the trans-Siberian railway providing significant accessibility benefits in central Asia.
+Continental differences are notable as North America, with its extensive rail network, is well connected, with a spatial reach unavailable in South America and Africa.
+Also apparent is the trans-Siberian railway, which provides significant accessibility benefits in central Asia.